wizeline/ondemand-go-bootcamp/README.md

 # Testing
 The controller, service, and repository layers implement unit tests with mock support.
+All the data files required on the unit tests are created on the fly, as well as removed.<br />

 To run tests of each layer of the clean architecture, use the following commands.
 ```
 make test-controller
 make test-service
 make test-repository
 ```
 Optional.
-Run all tests of the architecture.
+Run all test layers of the architecture.
 ```
 make test-clean-architecture
 ```